-Eleven team officials, one of whom must be a team doctor, and nine substitute players are allowed to sit on or next to the substitutes’ bench, i.e. a total of 20 persons.
-The names of all these persons and their functions must be listed on the match sheet.
+Eleven team officials, one of whom must be a team doctor, and seven (final tournament: nine) substitute players are allowed to sit on or next to the substitutes’ bench, i.e. a total of 18 (final tournament: 20) people.
+The names and functions of all these people must be listed on the match sheet.

 The use of any electronic communication equipment and/or systems is regulated by the IFAB Laws of the Game and the relevant instructions issued.
 Under no circumstances may any such systems be used by teams in connection with any kind of refereeing decision or matter.